 - ½ cup of sugar

 The first thing to do is the caramel.
-It will be at the bottom of the pan and I prefer the caramel chilled before adding the flan batter.
+It will be at the bottom of the pan, and I prefer the caramel to be chilled before adding the flan batter.

 Even when it’s extremely easy to achieve the perfect caramel, it’s best to babysit it to avoid burned caramel.